blocher/oneholyname/public/wp-content/plugins/nextgen-gallery-optimizer/readme.txt

 2. Prevents NextGEN's scripts & styles from loading on non-NextGEN posts/pages.
 3. Additionally fine-tunes NextGEN's scripts and styles on NextGEN posts/pages.
 4. 1-click install of the Enhanced Fancybox Lightbox to display your images in style.

+= NEW in Version 2.1.5: =

+1. Tested: Fully compatible with NextGEN Gallery up to v2.1.60.
+2. Tested: Fully compatible with NextCellent Gallery up to v1.9.31 (unchanged).
+3. Tested: Fully compatible with WordPress up to v4.7.
+4. Updated: Incremented all version numbers in the in-plugin documentation to reflect our new "tested up to" compatibilities.
+5. Added: NextGEN Pro's new checkout, checkout return and proofed images pages are now allowed in Deactivator by default (Pro).
+6. Fixed: Compatibility with WP-CLI in Deactivator (Pro).

+= NEW in Version 2.1.4: =

+1. Tested: Fully compatible with NextGEN Gallery up to v2.1.46.
+2. Tested: Fully compatible with NextCellent Gallery up to v1.9.31 (unchanged).
+3. Tested: Fully compatible with WordPress up to v4.5.3.
+4. Tested: PHP 7 ready.
+5. Added: WP v4.5 compatibility for our plugin description JavaScript on the "plugins.php" page.
+6. Updated: Incremented all version numbers to document our new "tested up to" compatibilities.
+7. Updated: The download URL to NextGEN's repository page is now in the new WordPress.org format.
+8. Fixed: Character encoding issues in readme.txt.
+Now saved strictly as UTF-8.
+9. Fixed: Single-quote encoding issues in the header comment documentation.

+= NEW in Version 2.1.3: =

+1. Tested fully compatible with NextGEN Gallery up to v2.1.23.
+2. Tested fully compatible with NextCellent Gallery up to v1.9.31.
+3. Tested fully compatible with WordPress up to v4.4.2.
+4. Updated all in-plugin documentation to reflect our new "tested up to" compatibility.
+5. Added styling updates to Optimizer's settings page, for header tag changes in WordPress v4.4.
+6. Added full compatibility with NextCellent Gallery v1.9.30+ for our lightbox effects page integration, after its major admin rewrite in v1.9.30.
+7. Added detection of NextCellent Gallery's new admin management PHP pages in NextGEN Gallery Deactivator (Pro), after the full admin rewrite in NextCellent v1.9.30.

+= NEW in Version 2.1.2: =

+1. Tested fully compatible with NextGEN Gallery up to v2.1.15.
+2. Tested fully compatible with NextCellent Gallery up to v1.9.26 (unchanged).
+3. Tested fully compatible with WordPress up to v4.3.
+4. Updated all in-plugin documentation to reflect our new "tested up to" compatibility.
+5. Added detection of base_url query string parameter pages in NextGEN Gallery Deactivator (Pro).
+6. Added detection of NextGEN's "Manage Gallery" meta links in NextGEN Gallery Deactivator (Pro).

 = NEW in Version 2.1.1: =